-The historical photographs in this title are obviously in Black and White with the later day images in Color.
+The historical photographs in this title are obviously in B&W with the later day images in Color.
 There are some maps and tables of data to accompany the text.
 There is more text with this title than you will see in a Morning Sun title.

 Chicago & North Western's Peninsula Division was built to haul iron ore.
 For over one hundred and twenty years (the) North Western hauled iron ore from the Marquette and Menominee Iron Ranges to the docks at Escanaba, Michigan for trans-loading into ore boats.
 The railroad quickly expanded its service to haul every conceivable commodity as agriculture and industry developed in the Upper Peninsula and the northeast corner of Wisconsin.